December 23, 2013

 If you live in an area where the water contains high amounts of sediment it may build up on the bottom of the tank.
 The water may actually boil causing you to hear unfamiliar sounds like whining or popping coming out of the tank.
 An HVAC company will check the condition of the water and add softening agents if necessary.
 Again the tank will have to be emptied and the system cleaned and flushed.

 Too much pressure may cause leakage in the hot water system.
-If it is coming from the relief valve, than most likely the temperature just needs to be adjusted to a lower one.
+If it is coming from the relief valve, then most likely the temperature just needs to be adjusted to a lower one.
 Or you may need to replace the valve.
 Leaks from under the tank usually indicate a hole, and the entire thing will have to be replaced by an HVAC technician.

 The importance of routine maintenance checks and an ongoing relationship with a reliable HVAC company cannot be stressed enough.
 When you are dealing with such an important part of your home, you want to be sure that your priority is to keep all of its components running properly at all times.
-Having to replace any part of the heating or cooling system is not only costly, it is also inconvenient.
+Having to replace any part of the heating or cooling system is not only costly, but it is also inconvenient.
 No family wants to be left without hot water for even a short period of time.
 Contact Scott-Lee Heating Company at (314) 200-0788 to resolve the issue quickly before it gets out of control.